+Through the Test and Tag process the business can assist in ensuring that the electrical equipment is safe when used properly.
+The Test and Tag process requires checking that all work-related electrical cords and appliances are fit for use as well as being correctly marked to ensure there is no confusion or risk of causing an electrical accident.
 Employers have a duty to provide and maintain, so far as is reasonably practicable, a workplace that is safe and without risks to health.
-They must also provide and maintain safe systems of work for employees involved in the use, inspection and maintenance of electrical equipment, including all electrical installations, under the employer’s management and control.
+The business must also provide and maintain safe systems of work for employees involved in the use, inspection and maintenance of electrical equipment, including all electrical installations, under the employer’s management and control.

 To meet their obligations and provide a safe system of work, employers should identify potential electrical hazards in the workplace, assess the risks, implement appropriate risk controls and have procedures in place to review and maintain those controls.

 Test and Tag is a method of ensuring compliance with Australian WHS and Electrical Safety regulations and workplace safety.
 Electrical Test and Tag is a process of carefully visually inspecting each appliance for damage to flex, connections, guards, covers and plug by a competent technician.
 Once the technician is assured the item is safe to electrically inspect, the item’s insulation, earthing and polarity may be tested to ensure it is electrically safe.